-With massive amounts of data being generated every day, data analysis and big data have become an indispensable part of every industry.
-Bia data is helping businesses gain agility, improve their bottom lines, and transform the way of performing business operations.
+With massive amounts of data generated daily, data analysis and big data have become indispensable parts of every industry.
+Bia data is helping businesses gain agility, improve their bottom lines, and transform how they perform business operations.
 They can rely on this data to derive meaningful insights and make more informed decisions.
-But the data collected is initially unstructured or raw, which is of no use.
+But the data collected is initially unstructured or raw, which is useless.

-To utilize that data, it has to be analyzed and transformed into meaningful information or insights, which businesses can use for making decisions.
+To utilize that data, it must be analyzed and transformed into meaningful information or insights that businesses can use for making decisions.
 This is where the role of a data analyst comes into play.

 In this article, we shall discuss the role of data analysts and highlight their responsibilities.
 Also, we shall explore some top skills required to be a data analyst.
 So, let us get started!